Eastbourne: Music venues

-Depictions in popular culture
+In popular culture

 The seafront and the iconic cliff at Beachy Head has been used for many scenes in feature films, and the local council set up a film liaison unit to encourage and facilitate the shooting of film sequences in and around the town.

 The 2006 Academy Award-nominated film Notes on a Scandal includes scenes filmed at Beachy Head, Cavendish Hotel and 117 Royal Parade.
 Beachy Head and the Seven Sisters were used as backdrops for scenes from the Quidditch World Cup in Harry Potter and the Goblet of Fire.

 Scenes from Half a Sixpence (1967) were filmed on the pier and near to the bandstand.
 The seafront area was also used for the film Angus, Thongs and Perfect Snogging directed by Gurinder Chadha.

 The Langham Hotel was a filming location for Made in Dagenham, which also featured the seafront and pier.

 In the musical version of Made in Dagenham, there is a song entitled Viva Eastbourne.
 A sequence of a rainy day at the seaside for the Doel family has as its backdrop the Wish Tower, the bandstand, the Cavendish Hotel and the pier in the 1987 British/American drama film 84 Charing Cross Road directed by David Jones.

 The ending to Quadrophenia was also filmed on Beachy Head.

 Television too has used Eastbourne as a backdrop.
 The series Little Britain had the character Emily Howard strolling along the promenade.

 Other brief appearances were made in the television series Agatha Christie's Marple, The Two Ronnies, French and Saunders and Foyle's War.
 A sequence of sketches that appear in each episode of Bang, Bang, It's Reeves and Mortimer, was shot in the old Jo Pip's / Cunninghams theatre venue on Seaside Road, which has since been developed into flats.
 The 1993 BBC drama series Westbeach was filmed on location in Eastbourne and surrounding areas.

-In 2021 Netflix series The Crown filmed an episode in the town and surrounding areas.
+In 2021, Netflix series The Crown filmed an episode in the town and surrounding areas.

 Eastbourne features in the ghost story Owen Wingrave by American novelist Henry James.

 The elderly female residents of Eastbourne were the inspiration for the song "Eastbourne Ladies" by English singer Kevin Coyne, which appeared on his 1973 album Marjory Razorblade.